SulaimanSayyed21/h446Alevel/h446Alevel.md

 ### Design: Part-B 3.2

-- Designing the UI for the dashboard page.
-This is where the user will be redirected once successfully logged in to the website.
-- This page will offer users to practice Verbal Reasoning question and answers or to take a test.
+- Designing  other UI pages including dashboard, practice and test page.
+The dashboad page is where the user will be redirected once successfully logged into the website.
+From here choice is given to either use practice activities or take a test.
 - While practicing user is presented different topics to choose from, in turn each topic would have 1-4 lessons, where each lesson is comprised of 10 questions and answer format data locally saved in JSON format.
+- It is also divided in different step as well.

 ### Design: Part-C 3.3